danielrosehill/ASR-Training-Data-Collector/README.md

 Shortcomings:

 - Getting the LLM to generate sentences that adhere to the input params (including custom vocab when requested) AND which make sense is ..... hard.
 Some tuning of prompts is advised when trying to get this right.

+Also, by way of FYI:

+- I used Open Router for this and GPT 4 mini.
+Small scale synthetic text generation works perfectly well on smalll and non-SOTA models!
+This can definitely also work on local inference.
+Just sub out the API router for a call to Ollama API etc.

 Useful features: